gpeterson78/dnans.org/README.md

 # dnans.org Ansible Test Playground

-# present state - completely broken, I'm mid-stream of a refactor of many things so this is presently a development branch
+# present state - completely broken, I'm mid-stream of a refactor of many things so this is currently a development branch

 dnans is [gradyp's](https://www.gradyp.com) dev environment. this is purely a place to learn and play.